Climbing & Ski Mountaineering Instruction & Guiding with John Biggar

 My wife Linda Biggar is also a mountaineering instructor.
 She's pictured here climbing in Rio de Janeiro, Brazil.

 For examples of the sort of courses and expeditions I can lead and guide please have a look at the Scheduled Expeditions Calendar page.
-Also take a look at the Expeditions & Explorations page, which lists and links to a large number of itineraries in the Andes that I have successfully guided previously.
+Also take a look at the Expeditions & Explorations page, which lists and links to a large number of itineraries in the Andes that I have successfully guided in the past.

 I can also arrange Expedition Logistics in many parts of the Andes, if you don't want a guide or leader but do want some sort of organisation in terms of hotels, transport, horses & mules, permits or other mountain services.